JavaSummer/JavaMainRepo/Content/Chapter 5 - Exceptions/readme.md

 Understand what Exceptions are and how to deal with them.

 ## Duration
-We recommend you to finish the reading list and the given assignments in 1 week (start_date - end_date).
+We recommend you to finish the reading list and the given assignments in 1 week (10/08 - 16/08).

 ## Video list
 1. [The New Boston - Exception Handling](https://www.youtube.com/watch?v=K_-3OLkXkzY)